 A poorly built deck of either material will fail somewhere between year 6 and year 12.
 Failure rarely means the deck collapses.
 It means the boards start cupping, the bearers start sagging, the fixings stain through, water sits where it shouldn't, and the whole thing starts to look and feel old well before its time.

-The difference between an 8-year deck and a 25-year deck is almost never the timber species or the brand of composite.
+The difference between an 8-year deck and a deck that goes the distance is almost never the timber species or the brand of composite.
 It's the joist tape, the ventilation, the fixings, the footings, and the connections.
 Everything you can't see once the boards go down.

 What actually determines deck lifespan in Perth